bahorn/skp/README.md

 My code does assume my added section is writable, to use global variables, which might cause issues with some UEFI firmware.
+The recent kernel changes were meant to avoid them existing in the kernel.

 Kernel Images do include their own checksum, as part of build.c, but AFAIK nothing verifies it so I did not bother reimplementing it.

 If you care about infecting LKMs, I did a seperate project reimplementing another old phrack article that can do that.
 [9]

+On my remaining list todo is the following:
+* Code cleanup, src/patch-bzimage is a bit of a mess right now.
+* Integrating BIOS GRUB for testing
+* Figure out why 5.15 segfaults with the Runtime hook.
+I need to git bisect a ton of kernels.
+* Maybe support older kernels.
+Unsure if I'll bother, as the issue is dealing with things like symbols being renamed, etc. I only ever want to care about kernels released in the last 5 years.
+20.04 is the furthest I want to go back to.
+* A proper writeup.

 ## License